vegechick510/FitnessAppXXX/function_description.md

 progress_history()
 - This function shows the user's progress history with data visualizations

+reminders()
+- This function shows the user's reminder settings

 wellness_log()
 - This function displays the wellness log page